Analyze Your Data with Reports and Dashboards

 To share a dashboard component, first expand it by clicking .
 Then, click , compose a post, and click Share.

 Subscriptions let you refresh reports and dashboards, then automatically email them on a schedule that you set.
 Got a Monday morning Sales Ops meeting?
 Need to give an update about the opportunity pipeline?
 Subscribe to your Sales Pipeline dashboard and set it to refresh on Monday morning at 8:00am.
-The dashboard will be ready and in your email inbox when you arrive in the office.
+The dashboard is ready and in your email inbox when you arrive in the office.
 Want your team to review it before the meeting?
-Subscribe them too!
+Subscribe them as well!

 Charts Are Maps for Data

 By this point, you may have noticed that Lightning Experience features different charts than Salesforce Classic.
-We love Lightning Experience charts because they’re interactive and beautiful, and we hope you love them too.
-There are a few good things to know about how Lightning Experience charts are different from Salesforce Classic charts.
+We've made the charts interactive and improved the look and feel.
+And there are a few other ways in which Lightning Experience charts are different from Salesforce Classic charts.

 - In the chart editor, users can’t: